madfam-io/plinto/docs/guides/vue-sdk-complete-guide.md

 ## Overview

-The **@plinto/vue** SDK provides a comprehensive Vue 3 plugin and composable system for integrating Plinto authentication and user management into your Vue applications.
+The **@janua/vue** SDK provides a comprehensive Vue 3 plugin and composable system for integrating Janua authentication and user management into your Vue applications.
 Built on top of the TypeScript SDK, it offers reactive state management, automatic OAuth handling, and a full set of authentication methods.

 ## Table of Contents